zidence/zidence-api-legacy/README.md

-# Megah Property API
+# Zidence API

-> API and database for Megah Property Project using Express and PostgreSQL
+> API and database for Zidence Project using Express and PostgreSQL

 ---